 Sfincione Siciliano is a Sicilian style pizza which differs from your usual pizza as it is coated with a layer of crisp breadcrumbs.
 A delicious alternative to your typical cheese covered pizza and definitely a must-try!

 In a small sauce pan, warm the water until lukewarm.
-Place the yeast in a small bowl and cover with warmed water.
+Place the yeast and sugar in a small bowl and cover with the water.
 Let sit for 10 minutes until foamy.

 Prepare the sauce